Open-source split keyboard based on the Kinesis Advantage's layout. This keyboard is available as a DIY project. Some commercial clones exist.

 You can arrange each side of the keyboard to match your hand positions.
-Helps keep your body straight and your posture better.
+Helps keep your body straight and improve your posture.

-Unlike Lexmark M15 and Cherry G80-5000 whereby the only role ideally suited to the thumbs were spacebars alone.
-ErgoDox like a fair few other split mechanical keyboards have extra keys placed near the spacebar but within reach of the thumb.
+Unlike other keyboards, like the Lexmark M15 and Cherry G80-5000, where the only action performable by the thumbs is punching the spacebar, ErgoDox has extra keys placed near the spacebar, within thumb reach.
 This prevents the thumbs from being a bit redundant.

 Pro Firmware updates

-Because the nature of ErgoDox is within an open source community there are advancements in firmware being made to this day.
+Because of the nature of ErgoDox, within an open source community, there are advancements in firmware being made continuously.